Performance Lab Nutrigenesis Multi is an all-natural vegan daily multivitamin supplement that helps your body get the nutrients it requires.

 About NutriGenesis® Multi

-NutriGensis Multi is created and produced by Performance Lab.
-They are a well-known company within the health industry and have produced a wide variety of popular supplements, including Performance Lab Energy, Performance Lab Stim, Performance Lab Omega-3, Performance Lab Burn, Performance Lab Prebiotic, and many more.
+NutriGensis Multi was created and produced by Performance Lab.
+They are a well-known company within the health industry.
+They have produced various popular supplements, including Performance Lab Energy, Performance Lab Stim, Performance Lab Omega-3, Performance Lab Burn, Performance Lab Prebiotic, and many more.

-Performance Lab also claims to avoid “unnatural mega-doses of vitamins,” though we see up to 2083% of your daily needs in at least one vitamin listed (B12), which makes for some “expensive pee.”
-Still, we appreciate that at least some of the oil-soluble vitamins in their product—oil-soluble being vitamins that may accumulate in your tissues over time—at lower doses than what many other multis offer.
+Performance Lab also claims to avoid “unnatural mega-doses of vitamins,” though we see up to 2083% of your daily requirement of vitamin B12 (more on this later).
+Still, we appreciate that at least some fat-soluble vitamins in their product—fat-soluble being vitamins that are absorbed in fat and may accumulate in your tissues over time—are at lower doses than many other multis offer.

-Other than that, they make lots of claims of superior absorbency and quality along with their gender-specific formulas, which they apparently achieve using a patented laboratory system that produces an “efficient microcosm of farming.”
+Other than that, they make many claims of superior absorbency and quality along with their gender-specific formulas, which they apparently achieve using a patented laboratory system that produces an “efficient microcosm of farming.”

-Still, we appreciate them producing what appears to be a “clean” product, other than the fact that they also say it’s grown in a lab…is this what the old BALCO facilities became?
+Still, we appreciate them producing what appears to be a “clean” product, besides the fact that they also say it’s grown in a lab.

 Performance Lab NutriGenesis Multi Benefits